ammanath/100DaysOfCode/README.md

 - Ads AdMob plugin integration for the Math app not working.
 Need to investigate
 - Add animation on finishing the quiz
 - Release Math app to Production if advts are working
-## Day 97/100 - Fri, 17 Jul 2020  #100DaysOfCode  #Flutter
+## Day 98/100 - Sat, 18 Jul 2020  #100DaysOfCode  #Flutter
 **Today's Progress** :
-Cant belive I managed to stick to this for 97 days!
-Only 3 more days to go!!!
+Cant belive I managed to stick to this for 98 days!
+Only 2 more days to go!!!
-Today I continued working on the animation sample project Link to work:
+Today I continued working on the animation sample project, and the math app.
+Link to work:
 https://github.com/ammanath/shapeAnimation
 99	19-Jul